GnosisYu/personal-web/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 I am now a fourth-year PhD student in computer science at University of Toronto under supervision of Prof. Steve Easterbrook and Animesh Garg.
-My research focuses on spatio-temporal modeling, especially video prediction.
+My research mainly focuses on spatio-temporal modeling, especially video prediction, and climate forecasting using deep learning techniques.